hiisync/hiisync/README.md

 ###

-<p align="left">I'm Mykola, a passionate backend developer who is on a never-ending journey through the code realm.
+<p align="left">A passionate backend developer who is on a never-ending journey through the code realm.
 I first started working with the world of PHP, and then began to explore different programming languages in a fascinating way.
 What I'm doing now is learning the formidable and powerful Rust!</p>

 ###